Gulaschcowboy/checkmk_extensions/pmg/README.md

 via username/password (`POST /access/ticket`) — use a dedicated, unprivileged
 audit user with the built-in **Audit** role, not an admin account.

+Not meant as an replacement for the Linux agent, but as an addition.

 | Check plugin           | Services                                                        |
 |-------------------------|------------------------------------------------------------------|
 | `pmg_mail`              | Mail throughput and spam/virus junk ratio                       |